-Cleveland State University's Pathways to Practice program provides opportunities for students who are underrepresented in medicine and who are interested in careers in urban primary care to gain acceptance to, and ultimately excel in, medical school.
-Students who are admitted to the program complete an undergraduate Urban Health Certificate (minimum of 19 credits including 8 credits of urban health, 8 credits of clinical science, and 3 credits of professional development courses) while also completing the science prerequisites needed for medical
+Cleveland State University's Pathways to Practice program provides opportunities for students who are underrepresented in medicine and are interested in careers in urban primary care to gain acceptance to, and ultimately excel in, medical school.
+Students who are admitted to the program complete an undergraduate Urban Health Certificate (minimum of 19 credits including 8 credits of urban health, 8 credits of clinical science and 3 credits of professional development courses) while also completing the science prerequisites needed for medical school.

 Pathways to Practice Prerequisite course work (completed prior to start of the Program)

 Students need to have completed the following courses and GPA requirements before the start of the program:

 - at least one semester of general biology (CSU BIO 200/201 or equivalent) w/grade of C or better